 Students will be academically dismissed from the seminary after two consecutive semesters on academic probation.
 After academic dismissal, a student must appeal to the faculty for permission to return to school as a special student.

-Students may appeal their academic status by writing to the vice president of academic affairs, who ordinarily will bring the matter to the faculty at a regular or specially-called faculty meeting for a decision.
+Students may appeal their academic status by writing to the vice president of academic affairs, who ordinarily will bring the matter to the faculty.

 Americans with Disabilities Act (ADA)